 Supporting the Claims

-One of the possible audience of the ‘Xbox Life is Short’ genre are the viewers of ITC in the UK.
+One of the possible audiences of the ‘Xbox Life is Short’ genre are the viewers of ITC in the UK.
 Other possible audiences of the genre include anyone who wants to know more about life and can download the video from the YouTube.
 The audience to the genre has responded to the appeals that the author is using in the commercial genre by complaining.
 For instance, the Independent Television Commission of the UK registered 136 complaints on the genre (Rob Walker).
 These complaints were registered mainly because of the appeals that the author used in the genre.
 Some of the audience were offended because they just lost their loved ones and the pregnant women were also discouraged with giving birth (Rob Walker).
 The audience to the genre has found the advert to be offensive, having bad taste and shocking (Leonard).
 The audience might feel offended by the fact that the child grows rapidly and screams throughout his life in the air.
 When a woman who had lost her baby during childbirth saw the advert, she felt really hurt and 20 other bereaved people were also hurt by the commercial video (Leonard).

 BBC News has also reported the reaction of the audience to the commercial genre.
 The viewers of the advert became very angry and among them was a mother who had just lost her child during birth (BBC News).
 Another angry viewer was a pregnant woman.
 The woman who had lost her child during birth complained that the video was a reminder of her own experience and it made her be very upset.
 BBC News also reported that 20 of the viewers were recently bereaved and they found the advert very offensive.
 Seeing the man crushing in his own grave could be the main reason as to why the audience of the genre were offended.
 Again, ever since the child was born, he had no rest and was always on the high move in the air with screams till the end of his life.
 This fact could also lead to the negative response by the audience to the author of the genre.
 The mother in the video herself was giving birth while screaming and the child also spent his entire life in suffering and only the grave gave him rest.
 This could have also reminded the audience of how life is full of struggle and the source of rest to the struggle is also horrific.
 It is for this reason that some of the viewers might have perceived the genre to be of bad taste.